Brub/LearnStuff/python/03_code_styling.md

 ## Class names
 By convention, class names use CamelCase.

+## Constants
+Constants are usually defined on a module level and written in all capital letters with underscores separating words.
+Examples include MAX_OVERFLOW

 ## Source File Encoding
 Python 3, UTF-8 is the default source encoding.
 Python 2, ASCII is the default source encoding.